MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/dynamic-search.md

 ---
 title: Search Types & Usage in Adaptive Cards
 author: Rajeshwari-v
-description: Learn how to use Input.ChoiceSet to implement static and dynamic typeahead search and dependent dropdowns in Adaptive Cards. ms.topic: conceptual ms.localizationpriority: medium ms.author: surbhigupta
+description: In this module, learn how to use Input.ChoiceSet to implement static and dynamic typeahead search and dependent dropdowns in Adaptive Cards. ms.topic: conceptual ms.localizationpriority: medium ms.author: surbhigupta